This Week’s Episode: How to Target Narrative Generation

-Gillum et al. in 2014, they indicate that, “Narrative instruction should include explicit teaching of story grammar elements using graphic organizers and, or visual cues.”
+Gillam et al. (2014) say that, “Narrative instruction should include explicit teaching of story grammar elements using graphic organizers and, or visual cues.”

 – Story Comprehension: Use Literal WH questions after the story is read.
 You can use that story grammar organizer again.
 It provides a clear framework for the student to follow!

 – Focused Skill Activities: Retell the story by identifying the story grammar elements: “If students can identify story grammar elements in stories, that has been shown to yield improvements in complexity and content of oral narratives. ” Hayward & Schneider in 2000

 – Model the story grammar elements and use visual supports.
 Ask the student to help identify the story grammar element but purposefully leave out one of the elements.

 – Parellel Story: Use a fresh graphic organizer and have the student create their own story

 Adlof, S. M., McLeod, A., & Leftwich, B. (2014).
 Structured narrative retell instruction for young children from low socioeconomic backgrounds: A preliminary study of feasibility.
 Frontiers in Psychology, 5, 391.

 Gillam, S. L., Olszewski, A., Fargo, J., & Gillam, R. B. (2014).
 Classroom-based narrative and vocabulary instruction: Results of an early-stage, nonrandomized comparison study.
 Language, Speech, and Hearing Services in Schools, 45, 204–219.

 Hayward, D., & Schneider, P. (2000).
 Effectiveness of teaching story grammar knowledge to pre-school children with language impairment: An exploratory study.
 Child Language Teaching and Therapy, 16, 255–284.